pelson/retrofy/README.md

 (PEP-660), which transforms the code at import-time using standard import hook machinery.

-To setup a build-time conversion, add the following to `setup.py` (it can be the only content of `setup.py` if `pyproject.toml` is used for metadata):
+To setup a build-time conversion, add the `multistage_build` backend within `pyproject.toml`, for example:

 ```
 [build-system]